Average Office Size: How Much Square Feet per Employee Do You Need?

 In hybrid workplaces, these zones often double as informal meeting spaces, helping employees stay engaged even on lighter attendance days.

-teamwork and collaboration in the office
+Teamwork and collaboration in the office

 Support areas may not be client-facing, but they’re essential for smooth operations.
 When planning your office square footage, don’t overlook: